mgiannopoulos24/Projects-C/Project Mvote/README.md

 # Mvote: Voting Management System

 ## Project Overview
 Mvote is a command-line application written in C designed to manage a voting process.
 It allows a pollster to track the voting status of voters, add new voters, mark voters as having voted, and generate various statistics related to the voting process.
-The project utilizes linear hashing for efficient data access and an inverted list to track voters by postal code.
+The project utilizes linear hashing for efficient data access and a doubly linked inverted list to track voters by postal code.

 ## Directory Structure
 ```bash